Words in italic type have been added for clarity. They are not found in the original Hebrew or Aramaic.

 The Temptation and Fall of Man

 Genesis 3:4-5 Then the serpent said to the woman, “You will not surely die.
-5 For God (Elohiym) knows that in the day you eat of it your eyes will be opened and you will be like God (Elohiym), knowing good and evil.”
+5 For God (‘ĕlōhîm) knows that in the day you eat of it your eyes will be opened and you will be like God (‘ĕlōhîm), knowing good and evil.”

 Genesis 3:6-7 So when the woman saw that the tree was good for food, that it was pleasant to the eyes, and a tree desirable to make one wise, she took of its fruit and ate.
 She also gave to her husband with her, and he ate.

-THE PROPHECY: And I will put enmity (hostility) Between you (Satan) and the woman, And between your seed and her seed (Eve); He (Eve’s seed) shall bruise (mar, crush) you (Satan) on the head, And you (Satan) shall bruise him (Jesus the Christ) on the heel.”
+THE PROPHECY: And I will put enmity (hostility) Between you (Satan) and the woman, And between your seed (The Scribes and Pharisees of Jesus’ Day) and her seed (Jesus); He (Eve’s seed, Jesus) shall bruise (mar, crush) you (Satan) on the head, And you (Satan) shall bruise him (Jesus the Christ) on the heel.”
 [Gen 3:15]

-The summary of Adam and Eve’s disobedience was this: they were free to eat from any tree in the garden with one exception, they were NOT to eat or even touch the tree in the middle of the garden.
-If they ate or even touched it, they would die.
-The serpent, indwelt by Lucifer (Satan) tempted Eve, she ate, and she gave it to her husband Adam, and he ate.
+The summary of Adam and Eve’s disobedience was this: they were free to eat from any tree in the garden with one exception, they were NOT to eat the tree in the middle of the garden.
+If they ate from it, they would die.
+The serpent, indwelt by Lucifer (Satan), tempted Eve, she ate, and she gave it to her husband Adam, and he ate.

-After sinning, Adam and Eve must have woke to a incurable “sin hangover” suffering such regrets that are immeasurable, except perhaps by the tears of the ages… at the end of the ages.
+After sinning, Adam and Eve must have woken to an incurable “sin hangover” suffering such regrets that are immeasurable, except perhaps by the tears of the ages… at the end of the ages.

 How many times in each of our own lives have we made choices which caused us to cry out, “Oh, Dear God.
 What have I done!” -The woman on the Dr. Phil show who cheated on her husband once and contracted AIDS – the father who would give anything to go back to the time when he made the decision to desert his wife and children—or the mother who sobered up to realize what her addiction had done to her children.